gdamjan/uwsgi-deployments/mediawiki/README.md

 mediawiki is unpacked in `/usr/share/webapps/mediawiki`.
-Other than that you don't touch or modofy that directory.
+Other than that you don't touch or modify that directory.

 Uploads go to `/var/lib/mediawiki/images` - if you change that, change `$wgUploadDirectory` in `LocalSettings.php` and the alias for `/images` in nginx.